DirectoryTree/LdapRecord-Docs/laravel/v3/auth/multi-domain.md

 > Remember to test your connections using `php artisan ldap:test` to ensure
 > you are able to connect to each of your LDAP servers.

+## Creating the LdapRecord Models

-Now we have our connections configured, you must create a `User` model for each one.
+Now we have our connections configured, we must create an **LdapRecord** `User` model for each one.

+Inside each model we create, we will set the `$connection` property to equal the name of the connection it belongs to.
+This is necessary so LdapRecord knows which connection to query from when retrieving results.

+> Be sure that you create LdapRecord models -- not Laravel Eloquent models.

 Let's go ahead and create them by running the below commands: